nishchay-max/js-hindi-youtube/README.md

 # js-hindi-youtube
-A code repo for javascript series at Chai aur code youtube channel Hello
+A code repo for javascript series at Chai aur code youtube channel.